ghostmiha/auto_complete_jquery/README.markdown

 To use this, you need to have jQuery and the autocomplete plugin mentioned above, as well as appropriate CSS.
 A modified plugin and CSS are included.

+You may use sphinx search instead of SQL.

 REQUIREMENTS:
 =============